What are the requirements for salvation

 God shows us, in His Word, how we proclaim we “believe” with our words, but our belief isn’t enough to be true.

-But God also shows us others, who, from their lack of humility, deceive themselves and declare they believe–thinking it is true–when God who reads their hearts knows it isn’t.
+But God also shows us others, who, from their lack of humility (pride), deceive themselves and declare they believe–thinking it is true–when God, who reads their hearts, knows it isn’t.

 In the Word, we see the humble man, who realizes his His belief isn’t yet true, when he admits, “I believe; help my unbelief!”
 (Mark 9:24).
-Then we see the deceived women–Martha and Mary–who, even though they spent much time with Jesus, and perhaps, outside of his apostles, were even considered his closest friends, but they still didn’t have a true/saving faith.
+Then we see the deceived women–Martha and Mary.
+Yes, believe it or not, Martha and Mary are sadly part of the deceived, who, even though they spent much time with Jesus, and perhaps, outside of his apostles, were even considered one of Jesus’ closest friends, they still didn’t have a true/saving faith, but thought they did.

 “On the day of his [my father’s] death Jesus told me [to guide my sorrowful heart to The Way] not to give way to useless weeping and wailing, so I spent the day praying in resignation to the will of God.”